You must submit:

-- The academic record, showing the courses or subjects studied, the grades earned, and the hours of study or number of credits for each course (may be called a transcript, detailed marks card, releve de notes, examination report, extract, student’s book, index, or other name depending on the country from which it is issued).
+- The academic record, showing the courses or subjects studied, the grades earned, and the hours of study or number of credits for each course (may be called a transcript, detailed marks card, releve de notes, examination report, extract, student’s book, index, academic record, mark sheet, diploma supplement or other name depending on the country from which it is issued).

 In order for the document to be considered official:

-- It must be sent by the registrar, or other appropriate authority from the educational institution that awarded the credential, directly to ICES and must bear the proper seals, signatures, and/or postal marking.
+- It must be sent by the registrar, or other appropriate authority from the educational institution that awarded the credential, directly to ICES and must bear the proper seals, signatures, and/or postal markings.

 - Please note that any official documents addressed to ICES are the property of ICES and will not be released to the client.
 If you wish to have a set of official documents, ICES recommends that you forward the request to your institution directly.

 If it is not possible for an institution to re-issue official transcripts and certificates, you may submit original documents instead; however, you will also need to request an official letter sent by the institution that awarded the credential to confirm the courses and grades you want evaluated.
 This official confirmation letter must be sent directly to ICES and be signed by the registrar (or similar authority) of the institution.